American Football League All-Star game: All-League Teams

 The Sporting News published American Football League All-League Teams for each season played by the American Football League, 1960 through 1969.
-From 1960 through 1966, the All-League team was selected by the AFL players, and from 1967 through 1969 it was selected by a consensus of The Sporting News (TSN), the Associated Press (AP), United Press International (UPI), and the Newspaper Enterprise Association (NEA).
+From 1960 through 1966, the All-League Team was selected by the AFL players, and from 1967 through 1969 it was selected by a consensus of The Sporting News (TSN), the Associated Press (AP), United Press International (UPI), and the Newspaper Enterprise Association (NEA).
 The All-League AFL selections usually included one player at each team position on offense and on defense (i.e., one quarterback, two guards, four defensive backs, etc.).
+Eastern All-Stars wore red uniforms with a white top and red stars, with the colors reversed for away, while Western All-Stars wore blue uniforms with a white top and blue stars and vice versa for away.
+Each player wore their team's respective helmet, and unlike their regular team uniforms, all star uniforms never featured names on the back.

-All-Star Teams
+All-Star teams

-The AFL did not have an All-star game after its first season in 1960 but from 1961 through 1969, other AFL players were added to the All-League players to form two squads, and the league held All-Star games for those seasons.
+The AFL did not have an all-star game after its first season in 1960 but from 1961 through 1969, other AFL players were added to the All-League players to form two squads, and the league held All-Star games for those seasons.
 After every season except 1965, the format consisted of games between All-Star teams from the Eastern and Western divisions.
 In 1965, the league champion Buffalo Bills played all-stars from the other teams.

-The Pro Football Hall of Fame and the NFL include AFL All-Star Games in their statistics for the Pro Bowl.
+The Pro Football Hall of Fame and the NFL include AFL All-Star games in their statistics for the Pro Bowl.
 After the AFL–NFL merger of 1970, the name of the NFL's all-star game was changed to the AFC-NFC Pro Bowl.
-Buffalo Bills rookie running back O.J.
-Simpson carried the ball on the last play in AFL history in the Houston Astrodome at the 1969 All-Star Game on January 17, 1970.
+Six days after Super Bowl IV, Buffalo Bills rookie running back O.J.
+Simpson carried the ball on the last play in AFL history in the Astrodome (in Houston, Texas) at the All-Star game on January 17, 1970.

 The 1965 boycott

-After the 1964 season, the AFL All-Star Game had been scheduled for early 1965 in New Orleans' Tulane Stadium.
+After the 1964 season, the AFL All-Star game had been scheduled for early 1965 in New Orleans' Tulane Stadium.
 After numerous black players were refused service by a number of New Orleans hotels and businesses, black and white players alike lobbied for a boycott.
 The black players all left days before the game, saying that it was clear they were not wanted.
-Under the leadership of Buffalo Bills players including Cookie Gilchrist, the players put up a unified front, and the game was successfully moved to Houston's Jeppesen Stadium.
+Under the leadership of Buffalo Bills players including Cookie Gilchrist and other players such as Clem Daniels, the players put up a unified front, and the game was successfully moved to Houston's Jeppesen Stadium.